Nobody stood and applauded them

 This road would not lead to fame

-All they really new for sure was Jesus had called to them
+All they really new for sure was Jesus

 He said “Come follow me” and they came